herrera-ignacio/architect-handbook/os/parallelism/README.md

 Parallelism is about _doing multiple things at the same time_.

-For this, it uses multiple CPUs/cores to operate multiple processes/threads.
+For this, it uses multiple CPUs/cores to operate multiple processes/threads (Multiprocessing vs Multihreading).
 Thus, results in overlaping of CPU and I/O activities in one process/thread with the CPU and I/O activities of another process/thread.

 ## Concurrency